 The taxes imposed on the sale of properties in Spain will vary greatly not only based on the region in which the property is located, but also on the specific situation of a property.
 For instance, the taxes can differ if the property is old or new, if the property has had a previous owner, if it is sold through bank or whether the direct seller is the construction company that build a construction project (a district of houses, an apartment building or another type of dwelling).

 The tax rates can also be influenced by the valuation price at which the property is sold on the Spanish market.
-One of the common taxes applicable in this case is the capital gains tax and you can find out in-depth information on the manner in which this tax is applied from our property lawyer in Spain.
+One of the common taxes applicable in this case is the capital gains tax and you can find out in-depth information on the manner in which this tax is applied from our property lawyers in Spain.
 The transaction itself can include the following taxes:

-the transfer tax – it varies based on the region where the property is located and in Spanish regions such as Ceuta and Melila it is applied at the rate of 3.1%, while inValencia, Catalonia or Galicia it can increase up to 10.1%;
+- the transfer tax – it varies based on the region where the property is located and in Spanish regions such as Ceuta and Melilla it is applied at the rate of 3.1%, while in Valencia, Catalonia or Galicia it can increase up to 10.1%;

-the capital gains tax applicable to the sale of a Spanish property is charged at a rate of 19% for Spanish citizens, citizens of the European Union (EU) and those of the European Economic Area (EEA);
+- the capital gains tax applicable to the sale of a Spanish property is charged at a rate of 19% for Spanish citizens, citizens of the European Union (EU) and those of the European Economic Area (EEA);

-the residents of countries outside these structures are charged with a capital gains tax applied at a rate of 24%;
+- the residents of countries outside these structures are charged with a capital gains tax applied at a rate of 24%;

-newly built properties in Spain are imposed with the value added tax, charged at the standard rate of 10%;
+- newly built properties in Spain are imposed with the value added tax, charged at the standard rate of 10%;

-newly built propertiesthat are bought here are also charged with the stamp duty, imposed at a rate of 1.5%, payable by the buyer;
+- newly built properties that are bought here are also charged with the stamp duty, imposed at a rate of 1.5%, payable by the buyer;

-the transfer tax on a resale of a property can also vary based on the region and the valuation price of the property and it may range from 8% to 10%.
+- the transfer tax on a resale of a property can also vary based on the region and the valuation price of the property and it may range from 8% to 10%.